rossrobino/drab/.changeset/loose-towns-know.md

 Base

+If you are only using drab via HTML none of these changes to `Base` will affect the functionality of any elements.
+Please read other sections for possible breaking changes as some elements have been merged or removed.

 ### Mixins

 drab now uses mixins to construct each element instead of a singular `Base` class.
 This ensures each element only includes the base features that it needs.

-If you are not using the elements via JavaScript (HTML only), there are no breaking changes to the elements.
-Enjoy a slightly smaller bundle size for most elements.

 The main breaking change is the `Base` class has been removed along with the `drab/base/define` entry point.